-A typical household Budget is often confused with a personal budget (which is financial planning for a single individual instead of a family).
+A typical household Budget is often confused with a personal budget (which is financial planning for a single individual instead of a household financial planning guide which is for a family).
 Continue reading to know how to plan and take care of your family income and expenses.

 We work hard to earn a living.
 We should make sure that we wisely spend the money we earn as a family.
-That’s where a household budget comes in.
+That’s why planning a household budget becomes important.
 It’s good to be aware of our income and expenses.
-Later, using the surplus left to create savings or investment funds.
+Later, using the surplus left to create savings or investment funds and hence it is important to know why planning a household budget is crucial.

-Why Is It Necessary To Have A Household Budget
+Why Is It Necessary To Plan A Household Budget?

-A financial plan or household budget is necessary to tracking income and expenses.
-Without a plan, We may wind up spending more than we're making in a given month or quarter.
+A household financial plan or household budget is necessary to tracking income and expenses.
+Without a budget, we may wind up spending more than we're making in a given month or quarter.
 Over time that can create a problem for us financially.
 We may sometimes overspend than our budget plan on eating out, movie nights or buying clothes and shoes.
+This is why planning a household budget is crucial as it would stop the expenses and their effects to compound over time.

 A household budget will track your money.
 You record all the sources from where your money comes from each month (your income) and then take away the expenses, starting with your regular monthly bills like instalments towards home loan or rent, car payments, utility bills, etc. What’s left after all the bills are paid is your discretionary income.